-This once illegal casino is now an all-night, every-night local hangout
+This former illegal casino is now an all-night, every-night local hangout

 If Neighbourhood Wine’s walls could talk, you’d want to listen.
 In the '50s they housed an illegal casino.
 During the '90s they were kept busy propping up Alphonse Gangitano’s high-end gentlemen’s club.
 Now they’re enclosing a bar you don’t have to lie about going to – North Fitzroy's latest house of great food and wine, and sweet, sweet Sharon Jones on vinyl.